 "Find others to do tasks you hate or which you are not very good at and which are taking you away from your core business," advises Anna.
 "There are so many options for delegating today, including virtual assistants you can pay by the hour.
 And if you are really short of cash, do swaps — give your expertise to someone in exchange for their help.

 Finally, says Anna, it's vital to look after number one.
 "You are your business," she says.
 "If you break so does the business."

 How full is your inbox?
-According to Varonis, 10% of workers now have more than 10,000 emails in their inbox.
-But what's the best way to manage emails?
+What's the best way to manage your emails?
 And how can you clear your inbox?

-You can see more results in this infographic.
+You can see more results in this blog.